helpscout/fe-test-potato-site/specs/add-video-embed.md

 ## Task

-I did some research, and it looks like we can add a Jekyll plugin that can magically turn Liquid code into HTML.
+I did some research, and it looks like we can **create** a Jekyll plugin that can magically turn Liquid code into HTML.

 I was thinking the embed snippet needs to look/work like this: